-Are you a graduate student in computer science, interested in interacting with successful women in your field who can give you advice on topics such as how to find and develop your research topic, how to prepare for your career after graduate school, and how to balance work and life?
+Are you a graduate student in computing-related studies, interested in interacting with successful women in your field who can give you advice on topics such as how to find and develop your research topic, how to prepare for your career after graduate school, and how to balance work and life?

 If so, please join us at the next CRA-W Grad Cohort Workshop!

 The CRA-W Grad Cohort workshop, initiated in 2004, is generously funded by sponsors from industry, academia, the National Science Foundation, and the computing community.
-Grad Cohort aims to increase the ranks of senior women in computing by building and mentoring nationwide communities of women through their graduate studies.
+Grad Cohort aims to increase the ranks of senior women in computing-related studies and research by building and mentoring nationwide communities of women through their graduate studies.

 Women students in their first, second or third year of graduate school in computer science and engineering or a closely related field, who are studying at a US or Canadian institution.

 Deadline: November 30, 2015; The application will open October 1, 2015.

 Reasonable travel expenses will be reimbursed by CRA-W through funds generously provided by our Grad Cohort sponsors.

 Send any inquiries or questions about the Grad Cohort program to firstname.lastname@example.org.

 Information about your current graduate student status and institution is required.
 We also request information about your demographics.